sourcegraph/sourcegraph-public-snapshot/monitoring/monitoring/README.md

     //
     Description string

-    // Owner indicates the team that owns any alerts associated with this Observable.
+    // Owner indicates the team that owns this Observable (including its alerts and maintainence).
     Owner ObservableOwner

     // Query is the actual Prometheus query that should be observed.